schuang/hoffman2-user-guide/README.md

 ## Continuous integration

 - Use continuous integration to rebuild the web pages when there is a change.
 - When a commit enters the master branch, rebuilding is automatically triggered.
-Usually it takes a few minutes to complete.
 - CI is supported by Travis CI (.travis.yml) and Gitlab pipeline (.gitlab-ci.yml).
 - The CI build status is displayed by the rectangular badges on the top of this file.